Meme1079/PsychWiki/README.md

 - Shadow Mario - Main Programmer and the Creator of PsychEngine
 - RiverOaken - Main Artist/Animator of PsychEngine
 - Yoshubs - Assistant Programmer
+- [Raltyro](https://github.com/Raltyro) - The Guy who made the shader frag in the Shader Example Folder.